Shaura: Solo career

 In the middle of February 2007 Juka announced the start of his solo career on Kamijo's record label Sherow Artist Society, while continuing activities with HIZAKI grace project.
 He also announced the release of his first maxi single "Aravesque" on March 28, 2007, which was produced by Kamijo, HIZAKI and Juka himself.
 The three tracks provide a large style selection.
 While the first song "Aravesque" is reminiscent of Moi dix Mois' gothic sound, the second track "S" leans in the direction of heavy metal music.
-The third track "Aimless" has much in common with a French chanson and doesn't share any kind of style with one of the first two tracks.
+The third track "Aimless" has much in common with a French chanson and doesn't share any kind of style with either of the first two tracks.
 Furthermore, all tracks are instrumental.
 Another release called Luxurious in the shape of a mini album was released in June 2007.
 He released his second single "Saint Croix" on October 31, 2007.
 Juka announced he would be pausing all musical activities at the end of 2007 due to personal matters; all future plans were on hold/cancelled.